akiratwang/UniMelb-Data-Science-Information/README.md

 **Foundations of Algorithms**:
 - Introduction to basic sorting algorithms and the C programming language (ha ha ha C code go brrrr).
-- Makes you appreciate memory management in Python because of `malloc` (though `calloc` is better imo).
+- Makes you appreciate memory management in Python because of `malloc` (though `calloc` is better IMO).
-- Tutors are amazing and can actually teach. (**Shout out to my tutor Alex Zable**).
+- Tutors are amazing and can teach. (**Shout out to my tutor Alex Zable**).
 - Learn to use `valgrind` if you don't want `Segmentation Faults`, and `gdb` to avoid debugging nightmares.

 **Elements of Data Processing**:
-- *I personally think this subject is worth taking regardless of what you've heard.
-Real world data is much worse and there's no one telling you what to do.
-If you went to get better at this kind of stuff, suss out kaggle datasets and perform your own data cleaning and analysis*
+- *I think this subject is worth taking regardless of what you've heard.
+Real-world data is much worse and there's no one telling you what to do.
+If you went to get better at this kind of stuff, suss out Kaggle datasets and perform your data cleaning and analysis*
-- Teaches the concepts of ETL (Extract, Transform and Load), data processing and basic privacy concerns around data via Python (Jupyter Notebooks).
+- Teaches the concepts of ETL (Extract, Transform and Load), data processing, and basic privacy concerns around data via Python (Jupyter Notebooks).
-- You'll find that a lot of the fun stuff (such as ML and research) need to have a good ETL pipeline setup in order for it to be efficient and working.
+- You'll find that a lot of the fun stuff (such as ML and research) needs to have a good ETL pipeline setup for it to be efficient and working.
+- A subject that you remember as being interesting and useful in hindsight.

 **Database Systems**:
 - *I just want to say that this is one of the most useful subjects I have taken in undergrad.
-I'm using a decent chunk of SQL (Microsoft SQL Server or IPython-sql library) for my work and the material I learned from this subject has come in handy*
+I'm using a decent chunk of SQL (Microsoft SQL Server or IPython-SQL library) for my work and the material I learned from this subject has come in handy*
 - The theory content is quite useful, but the concepts taught are very applicable in industry.
-- 1st assignment is a bit iffy since it's a conceptual diagram of an ER-Model, but holy heck do I wish I payed more attention and put more effort in it as industry projects rely heavily on "good concepts".
+- 1st assignment is a bit iffy since it's a conceptual diagram of an ER-Model, but holy heck do I wish I paid more attention and put more effort into it as industry projects rely heavily on "good concepts".
 - The stuff you learn here will help you for ML, AI, and any Data Science or Data Analytics position.

 **Algorithm Data Structures**:
-- By far the best 2nd year CIS subject ever (better alternative to Design of Algorithms).
+- By far the best 2nd year CIS subject ever (a better alternative to Design of Algorithms).
 - Goes through all the great algorithms, _including_ path-finding algorithms (unlike DoA which covers hashing and compression instead).
-  - For example, the second assignment is usually on path finding and very basic artificial intelligence implementations to solve a `15 puzzle` or to even play `pacman`!
+  - For example, the second assignment is usually on pathfinding and very basic artificial intelligence implementations to solve a `15 puzzle` or to even play `pacman`!
 - Assignments are great fun, and after FoA you should (hopefully) be experienced enough in C to appreciate it.
 - If you're rusty on C don't worry as the first few lectures are revision (we recover `malloc` as well for eng comp kids).
 - The 2018 Exam question about electrical outages landed me a Graduate offer at EssentialEnergy (ayyyy).
 - *Students who never had to experience dimefox / nutmeg gonna hate and not appreciate.
 JupyterHub is so good compared to dimefox and nutmeg servers.*
-- *I want to add on by saying you guys are super lucky, JupyterHub has only recently become a more commercially used way of showing visualizations and running code on the cloud and you people have first hand experience of it!*
+- *I want to add on by saying you guys are super lucky, JupyterHub has only recently become a more commercially used way of showing visualizations and running code on the cloud and you people have the first-hand experience of it!*

 **Artificial Intelligence**:
-- First third of the lectures are review of basic search algorithms (ADS students will find it a breeze).
+- First third of the lectures is the revision of basic search algorithms (ADS students will find it a breeze).
 - Assignments **ARE AMAZINGLY FUN**.
-- Hard and conceptual tutorial questions (although there is no full solution) but are quite useful in expanding your problem solving.
+- Hard and conceptual tutorial questions (although there is no full solution) but are quite useful in expanding your problem-solving.
 - Notation for Probability (YES PROB IS IN THE SUBJECT) uses logical AND/OR/NOT, so you have been warned.
 - If you loved ADS or DoA, you'll love this even more (and it's beneficial to both ML and Applied Data Science).